stforrester/python-p3-class-attributes-and-methods-lab/README.md

 [histogram](https://en.wikipedia.org/wiki/Histogram).
 How will you create your histogram?
 There are a few ways!

-- You can need to iterate over the `genres` list and populate a dictionary with the key/value pairs.
-You will need to check to see if the hash already contains a key of a particular genre.
+- You will need to check to see if the hash already contains a key of a particular genre.
 If so, increment the value of that key by one, otherwise, create a new key/value pair.

 `add_to_artist_count()`: creates a histogram similar to the one above, but for artists rather than genres.